Skip to main content

 • position the car correctly and in good time

-• understand the correct use of lanes, both with and without directional information
+• use lanes correctly, with or without directional information

-• know and respond to traffic signs and road markings
+• recognise and respond to traffic signs and road markings

 Not feeling completely prepared?